CrackberryPi/hardware/README.md

 The screen has an integrated Himax HX8357-B microcontroller.
 It is capable of handling DPI, MIPI and SPI interfaces.
 The latter we will use, connected directly to the RPi headers.

-The resistive touchscreen requires an additional driver IC, for which we will use the [ADS7843](http://www.farnell.com/datasheets/1822405.pdf).
+The resistive touchscreen requires an additional driver IC, for which we will use the [TSC2007](http://www.ti.com/lit/an/slaa364/slaa364.pdf), which runs on I2C leaving the entire SPI bus for the screen.

 LED backlight can be dimmed using pulse width modulation.